-Activity:
+5. Activity:

 The first two days after the surgery are the most painful and the most important in keeping the swelling down.
-During this time you should spend as much time as possible lying down with pillows placed beneath your heel (not the knee) so that the leg is elevated higher than the level of your heart.
+During this time you should spend as much time as possible lying down with pillows placed beneath your leg so that the foot is elevated higher than the level of your heart.
 The higher it is raised, the less swelling you will have.
-While resting the knee should be allowed to hang such that it goes as straight as it will go.
-The hardest motion to regain is complete straightening, and making it go straight early makes your rehabilitation easier later.
-You may walk as is necessary, but minimize the amount of time out of bed during the first two days.
+You may crutch/ walk as is necessary, but minimize the amount of time out of bed during the first two days.

-Exercises:
+6. Exercises:

-Most patients are anxious to begin exercises as soon as possible after the surgery in order to prevent atrophy (weakening) of the muscles and keep the knee from getting stiff.
-Early exercises are also often helpful in "getting the ache out" of the knee.
-You should begin sessions in physical therapy at about a week after the surgery, but there are some exercises you should start right away.
+Most patients are anxious to begin exercises as soon as possible after the surgery in order to prevent atrophy (weakening) of the muscles and keep the ankle from getting stiff.
+Early exercises are also often helpful in "getting the ache out" of the ankle.
+You will be able to resume your normal activities of exercise between two and four weeks after the surgery, but there are some exercises you can start right away.

-- Straight leg raises: Do as many as you can of these, with a goal of doing at least 100 per day.
-You probably won't be able to do this many for a few days after the operation, but do your best.
-Remember to contract the quadriceps strongly before lifting the leg, hold it for 3 seconds once you have lifted it, and relax it for three seconds at the bottom before beginning the next one. - Range of motion exercises: The brace allows you to bend your knee, but it may also be removed for this.
-Work on very slowly bending the knee as far as it will let you go and then slowly straighten it.
-You cannot damage the ligament by bending the knee, but because of the fluid in the knee it will feel tight and will probably not allow bending more than 90 degrees (half-way) at first.
-As the fluid is resorbed by the body and the swelling decreases, the bending will become easier.
-It takes about 2 months before all of the fluid will be gone from the knee.
+- a.
+Straight leg raises: Do as many as you can of these, with a goal of doing at least 100 per day.
+You may have some difficulty on the first day after the operation, but do your best.
+Remember to contract the quadriceps strongly before lifting the leg, hold it for 3 seconds once you have lifted it, and relax it for three seconds at the bottom before beginning the next one. - b.
+Range of motion exercises: Flex and extend your toes frequently during the day.
+This stimulates blood flow as well as preventing stiffness.
+You cannot begin ankle motion exercises until the splint is removed at 2 weeks after surgery.

-Diet:
+7. Diet: